FIVB Women's Volleyball World Championship: Winners

-In 2006, favourites Brazil couldn't stop Russia and lost the gold medal match in a shocking final tie-breaker.
+In 2006, favourites Brazil couldn't stop Russia and lost the gold medal match in a shocking final tie-breaker, while Serbia won its first medal in the competition by beating Italy 3–0 in a bronze medal match.
 In 2010, Russia once again defeated Brazil in a 5th-set tie-breaker.

 In 2014, the United States made it to the finals after an astonishing straight-set win against the 2012 Olympic champion and 2006 and 2010 runner-up Brazil.
 China, on the other hand, reached the championship after winning over hosts Italy in a four-set fashion.
 The finals saw two former World champions – Lang Ping and Karch Kiraly – at the helm of the champion squads.
 United States' momentum carried them to a 3–1 victory over the young Chinese squad, earning the first ever World title for the USA women's team after finishing as bridesmaids in several editions of the World Championship, World Cup and the Olympic Games.

 In 2018, Serbia achieved historical victory after defeating Italy in a 5th-set tie-breaker.
 It became greatest international success for the short history of this national team.
 In 2022, Serbia retained their title after winning all 12 matches at the tournament including a 3–0 victory over Brazil in the final match.

+In 2025, Italy won their second World title after victory against Turkey in the final.

-As of 2022, 19 editions of the women's Volleyball World Championship have been played: 10 went to European teams, five to Asian teams (three times to Japan and two times to China), and four to American teams (three times to Cuba and once to United States).
+As of 2025, 20 editions of the women's Volleyball World Championship have been played: 11 went to European teams, five to Asian teams (three times to Japan and two times to China), and four to American teams (three times to Cuba and once to United States).